 - 1/2 C. granulated sugar plus 1 tbsp vanilla sugar

-Form the dough into a ball and place it onto the baking sheet lined with parchment paper.
-With your palms and finger, press the dough and shape it to a disc about 8 inches in diameter and an inch thick.
+- Form the dough into a ball and place it onto a baking sheet lined with parchment paper.
+With your palms and finger, gently press the dough and shape it to a disc about 8 inches in diameter and an inch thick.
 Let rise for 30 minutes.

-Transfer the mixture into a bowl of your standing mixer fitted with paddle attachment and let cool completely, while stirring constantly on a low speed.
+- Transfer the mixture into a bowl of your standing mixer fitted with paddle attachment and let cool slightly, while mixing constantly on a low speed.
 Add diced butter and mix together.
 Separately whip the double cream until stiff.
-Mix with vanilla cream (fold in).
+Fold whipped cream into the vanilla cream.

-Cut the cooled cake horizontally and spread the cream (all of it) onto the bottom part.
-Cover with the upper part.
+- Cut the cooled cake horizontally and spread the cream (all of it) onto the bottom part.
+Cover with the upper layer.
 Cut into 8 to 10 pieces and serve.
 Refrigerate leftover.

 Tips and Stuff: